thiagolvlsantos/file-storage/README.md

 ## Objects storage in files.

-Imagine a world without databases (I didn´t said without 'data'), a scenario where you already have object keys to access information straightforward.
-Yes, you can do it by using a NoSql database, but you already have your file system and navigate/edit your data.
+Imagine a world without databases (I didn`t say without 'data'), a scenario where you already have object keys to access information straightforward.
+Yes, you can do it by using a NoSql database, but you already have your file system and use it to navigate/edit your data.

-Why not organize you objects in directories that can be easily accessed, furthermore you can use an API like ``git-transactions`` to automatically pull/commit/push this structure to a Git repository.
-It`s a perfect match, an object API to write data in files, and a API to automatically have it persisted in your Git repository.
+Why not organize you objects in directories that can be easily accessed?
+Furthermore use an API like ``git-transactions`` to automatically pull/commit/push this structure to a Git repository.
+It`s a perfect match, an object API to write data into file system in a simple structure, and an API to automatically have it persisted in your Git repository, there is your database with:
+- Resilience
+- History

+Just to be clear, I`not saying this is 'database' for massive data, mas most part of applications can use such a simpler structure where objects are stored in file systems as JSON without the majority of restrictions imposed by relational databases.

 Welcome to ``git-storage``, see bellow how simple it is.